nuhkoca/NewsApp-MVVM-AAC-Room-DataBinding-RxJava2-Retrofit2-Glide4/README.md

 - [x] Implemented Search feature for Everything section and thus user can search anything in the app.
 - [x] Performed UI tests and passed successfully..
 - [x] Implement Filter feature for Sources section and thus user can filter results.
-- [ ] Implement FireStore to send push notifications.
+- [x] Implement Firebase and Firestore to send push notifications.
 - [ ] Implement endless scroll for more items.

 # Screenshots